 UW faculty and staff also enjoy outstanding benefits, professional growth opportunities and unique resources in an environment noted for diversity, intellectual excitement, artistic pursuits and natural beauty.
 All of which has allowed the UW to be nationally recognized as a “Great College to Work For” for six consecutive years.

-The Department of Environmental and Occupational Health Sciences, housed in the School of Public Health, is seeking a Research Consultant.
+The Department of Environmental and Occupational Health Sciences, housed in the School of Public Health, has an outstanding opportunity for a Research Consultant.
 The Researcher will be a staff scientist in the PATHWAYS Data Center, based at the University of Washington, Seattle.
 Data Center scientists work closely with PATHWAYS investigators at various institutions, including Seattle Children’s Research Institute, the University of California, San Francisco, the University of Tennessee Health Science Center, and others.
 PATHWAYS is part of the Environmental Influences on Child Health Outcomes (ECHO) consortium (www.echochildren.org).

 The Research Consultant Grade will support an established research program’s management of an extensive established database of air quality measurements, geographic variables, air pollution exposure modeling outputs, and health data.
 The person in this position will be expected to carry out high quality, accurate work in a multi-faceted research environment where command of quantitative details is essential.
 The ideal candidate will be organized, flexible, and self-motivated with a desire to learn, good communication skills, and the ability to work and thrive in a diverse, multi-faceted academic research environment.